-Unless you have already had puzzling problems with your own children, or noticed undesirable changes in character and personality, you may be reluctant to believe there is a strong, highly-organized destructive influence actively at work on young minds.
-You may not want to believe what I am going to tell you about the influence on children, but it will not be difficult for you to check.
+Unless you have already had puzzling problems with your own children, or noticed undesirable changes in character and personality, you may be reluctant to believe there is a strong, highly-organized negative influence actively at work on young minds.
+You may not want to believe what I am going to tell you about the influence of the hate factories on children, but it will not be difficult for you to check.
 Once you have read the entire indictment, the evidence is as available to you as it is to me.
 The only way you can shut out the truth is by refusing to see it.

 Unless your reactions are a great deal different from mine, you will be shocked, dismayed, angered and overwhelmed; but don't allow these emotions to paralyze your initiative.
 The stakes are high.
-The very lives and happiness of your own children may be in jeopardy.
-This may be the most serious threat you will ever face in opposition to your efforts to raise fine, honest, well-balanced, productive and happy children, particularly if those children are just entering their teen years.
+The very lives and happiness of your own children are in jeopardy.
+The persuaders in the hate factories may be the most serious threat you will ever face in opposition to your efforts to raise fine, honest, wellbalanced, productive and happy children, particularly if those children are just entering their teen years.
 Don't under-rate or ignore the threat.

 Young people are being corrupted, discouraged, deflated, frustrated, over-burdened, and deceived.
 If you are a parent you need to find out who is trying to alienate your children's affection and persuade them to abandon the principles you have taught them.
-You need to find out who is teaching the young to hate family loyalty, Christian morality and honest scientific investigation, to hate independence, selfresponsibility and achievement.
+You need to find out who is teaching the young to hate family loyalty, Christian morality and Christian individuals, hate honest scientific investigation, hate independence, self-responsibility and achievement.
 You need to know so you will be able to take protective measures.

 Let us go to the place where the persuaders do much of their work.
-Let us go with the children to their sociology classroom.
+Let us go with the children to the hate factory - to their sociology classroom.

-While you may not be able literally to accompany your children to sociology class (although it would be a good idea to do so) you should be able without too much trouble to obtain a copy of the sociology textbook and/or materials used in your school.
-They are probably available in the school library or high school bookstore.
-To gather material for this book, I purchased copies of all the sociology textbooks used in my own area and experienced no difficulty.
+While you may not be able literally to accompany your children to sociology class (although it would be a good idea to do so) you should be able without too much trouble to obtain a copy of the sociology textbook used in your school.
+It is probably available in the school library or high school bookstore.
+To gather material for this book I purchased copies of all the sociology textbooks used in my own area and experienced no difficulty.

 It was no accident that I suspected sociology of a major role in child corruption.
-My study of the intent and history of sociology led me to surmise that sociology would most probably be playing a dominant role in forming the present-day mental and emotional attitudes among young people, which in too many cases lead to eratic and destructive behavior.
+My study over the past ten years of the intent and history of sociology led me to surmise that sociology would most probably be playing a dominant role in forming the present day mental and emotional attitudes among young people, which in too many cases leads to eratic and destructive behavior.